swufung/swufung.github.io/_pages/about.md

 ======
 * 01/22/2025: Our works [Kernel Expansions for High-Dimensional Mean-Field Control with Non-local Interactions](https://arxiv.org/abs/2405.10922) and [Mean-Field Control Barrier Functions: A Framework for Real-Time Swarm Control](https://arxiv.org/abs/2409.18945) have been accepted by ACC 2025.
 Thanks to Alex Vidal and Levon Nurbekyan among others for their collaboration.
-* 13/12/2024: Soraya Terrab successfully defends her PhD dissertation.
+* 13/12/2024: Soraya Terrab successfully defends her PhD dissertation will continue her journey as a part time Imaging Research Scientist at Ricoh.
 Congratulations, Soraya!
 * 10/10/2024: Our draft [A Generalization Bound for a Family of Implicit Networks](https://arxiv.org/abs/2410.07427) is out.
 Thanks to Benjamin Berkels for the collaboration.
 * 10/04/2024: Our draft [On Logical Extrapolation for Mazes with Recurrent and Implicit Networks](https://arxiv.org/abs/2410.03020) is out.
 Thanks to Brandon Knutson, Amandin Chyba, Michael Ivanitskiy, Jordan Pettyjohn, Cecilia Diniz-Behn, and Daniel McKenzie for the collaboration.
 * 09/30/2024: Our draft [Mean-Field Control Barrier Functions: A Framework for Real-Time Swarm Control](https://arxiv.org/abs/2409.18945) is out.
 Thanks to Levon Nurbekyan for the collaboration.